 Brushing your teeth daily is the cornerstone of a healthy tooth and gum hygiene routine.
+But if you notice your gums bleeding when you brush or floss, it may be a sign that something isn’t quite right.

 Bleeding is a sign of gum disease